 Fraud against federal or state government is a serious problem, costing taxpayers billions of dollars each year.
 If you work for a company that is cheating the government, there is plenty of incentive for you to come forward.
 First of all, if the fraud is ever discovered, your company could be ruined — and so could your reputation and your career.
 You might even face criminal charges for your participation in the scheme.
 However, if you come forward with information about the fraud, state and federal whistleblower laws protect you, and you could share in any funds the government recovers based on your knowledge.
-The Law Office of Jeremiah A. Denton III ably assists individuals who find themselves in this dilemma.
+Jeremiah A. Denton III, P.C. ably assists individuals who find themselves in this dilemma.
 We aggressively prosecute your case in state or federal court and protect you against unlawful retaliation for your whistleblowing activity.

 The federal False Claims Act, also known as the Lincoln Law, was enacted in 1863 in response to private contractors supplying goods to the Union Army during the Civil War who were gouging the government.
 The law creates a right of action for private citizens who have knowledge of fraud against the U.S. government to bring a qui tam lawsuit and share in amounts the government recovers.
 The Commonwealth of Virginia has a state version of the False Claims Act, called the Virginia Fraud Against Taxpayers Act, which permits individuals to file qui tam lawsuits on behalf of the commonwealth and obtain a reward for funds recovered.

 You must be able to substantiate an accusation of fraud with hard evidence rather than hearsay.
 If you simply assert that you heard a boss talk about “sticking it to Uncle Sam,” a court will dismiss your case out of hand.
 Therefore it’s important to have access to records and to consult with an experienced attorney before you approach the authorities.